 Tech is a tool, a powerful tool at that, which has drastic implications on society.
 The Internet is one of these powerful tools.
 Accordingly, tech is not neutral.

-Up or north pointing metal arrow that is a part of a custom steel sign for my company: PACE (Peace.
+North pointing metal arrow that is a part of a custom steel sign for my company: PACE (Peace.
 Action.
 Community.
-Equity & Expression.).
+Equity & Expression.)
 Designed and made in collaboration with my friend John Jesse.

 For starters, some context.
 For a good while now, I've been of the evolving belief that technology is not neutral.
 Tech is a tool, a powerful tool at that, which has drastic implications on society.
 The World Wide Web (WWW), or the Internet, is such a powerful, tech tool.
 The Internet, for instance, can give a broader group of people additional access to information, that previously, it could not gain access to without having certain levels of privilege and wealth in order to do so.
 Many of us fall into this camp, of not having access to information due to lack of societal privilege, which can often prevent us from reaching our fullest potential.